eunices/eunices/readme.md

 # Hello!

-👋🏼 I'm Eunice & am open for work from Aug 2021 upon graduation from a masters research programme at the National University of Singapore.
+👋🏼 I'm Eunice.
+I use R and Python to conduct data analysis.

-**I've some knowledge or experience in:**
+**I've some working knowledge in:**
-💼 Data analysis using R & Python
 💼 Machine learning end-to-end products using Python
 💼 Full stack development using Javascript (Mongodb Express React Node) 💼 Android development using Java (Android Studio)